Beal leads Wizards to win over Pistons

 Bradley Beal had 29 points and six assists and the Washington Wizards edged away from the visiting Detroit Pistons 106-100 on Monday.
 Center Ian Mahinmi supplied 21 points on 9-for-10 shooting and added seven rebounds, three blocks and two steals for Washington, which won the season series, 3-1.
 Thomas Bryant added 13 points and six rebounds off the bench.

-Washington shot 51.2 percent and limited Detroit to 42.7 percent shooting.
+Washington shot 51.2 percent and limited Detroit to 42.7-percent shooting.
 The teams combined for 37 turnovers -- 20 by the Wizards.
-Beal scored 16 first-half points as Washington led 60-58 at halftime.
+Beal, who passed Wes Unseld for fourth on Washington's career scoring list, scored 16 first-half points as Washington led 60-58 at intermission.
 Rose paced the Pistons with 13 points while Drummond had nine but the center also committed half of the team's 10 turnovers.

 Bryant scored two inside baskets during an 8-0 Wizards' spurt that gave Washington a 72-64 lead.
-The Pistons rallied to tie at 78 with Drummond scoring the last four points of that 14-6 Detroit run.
+The Pistons rallied to tie at 78 with 3:26 left in the third with Drummond scoring the last four points of that 14-6 Detroit run.
 A Troy Brown 3-pointer allowed Washington to carry an 83-81 advantage into the fourth.

 A Rose jumper gave Detroit an 87-86 lead with 10 minutes left.
 The Wizards then scored the next nine points.
 Bertans got it going with a 3-pointer.
 He also made both free throws following Morris' ejection to complete the run.
 At 97-92, Beal made a basket and a free throw to give his team some breathing room.
 Ish Smith tacked on a short-range shot to hand the Wizards a double-digit advantage.